ied206/Joveler.Compression/Joveler.Compression.XZ/USAGE.md

 ## Initialization

-Joveler.XZ requires explicit loading of liblzma library.
+Joveler.Compression.XZ requires explicit loading of liblzma library.

-You must call `XZInit.GlobalInit()` before using Joveler.XZ.
+You must call `XZInit.GlobalInit()` before using Joveler.Compression.XZ.

 Put this snippet in your application's init code: